Geography of Hamilton, Ontario: Parks

 Acting on provisions of the Public Parks Act of 1883, the voters of Hamilton, on 8 January 1900, endorsed a by-law establishing the Board of Parks Management, an independent body whose members were appointed for three-year terms.
 The need for the new organization was obvious as when it began there were only three formal parklands at the disposal of residents in the community; the Gore, acquired by the city in 1852, Dundurn, which was appropriated by the City in 1899, and Victoria Park on King Street West, which by this time had lost an imposing landmark, the Crystal Palace.
 From then on other parks were opened in town because of the efforts of the group.
 These include, (in chronological order); Mountain Drive (1905), Beulah (1908), Stewart & LaSalle (1912), Delta (1914), Gage (1917), whose Rose Garden attracted tourists province-wide, Scott (1919), which eventually became the future home of Civic Stadium (Ivor Wynne Stadium), Parkdale & Chedoke (1925), Ainslie Woods (1927), King's Forest, Mahoney, and Donohue (1929), Bruce (1936), and Mount Hamilton (1939).
 3000 acre altogether were acquired and developed by the Board in the span of a half a century.

 The City's Parks Board drew up plans in 1927 for the construction of a full-scale botanical gardens.
-By 1930 work had started on the project which converted an ugly stone quarry into a horticultural showcase, known as the Royal Botanical Gardens.
+By 1930 work had started on the project which converted a stone quarry into a horticultural showcase, known as the Royal Botanical Gardens.
 A decade later a bill was introduced in the Provincial Legislature calling for an even more ambitious project which when completed would become the "Mecca of flower lovers from all parts of North America" its supporters claimed.
 The sponsor of the legislation was the Minister of Highways in the Provincial Government, and native Hamiltonian, T.B.
 McQuesten.